robertegelund/foreign-aid-kit-svelte/README.md

-# Foreign Aid Kit - A Svelte Project
+# Foreign Aid Kit

 * The Foreign Aid Kit project is made with the goal of making foreign aid transfers more transparent.
-* In this solution the user can view, add, modify and delete foreign aid data.
+* In this early prototype the user can view, add, modify and delete data on foreign aid transfers.

-## Get started
+## Get started with this Svelte project

 1) Please insert your own Firebase Configuration settings in ./src/firebase.js